BeAnotherLab/The-Machine-to-be-Another/README.md

 =========================
 Getting Started
 =========================
-The project was tested with Openframeworks 0.7.4 on Windows 7 + VS 2010 and Maverick + XCode
+The project was tested with Openframeworks 0.8.4 on Windows 7&8 + VS Express 3012 and Maverick + XCode

 1. Download the openframeworks 0.7.4 toolkit and unzip it
 2. Using the git console execute```git clone https://github.com/BeAnotherLab/The-Machine-to-be-Another``` inside the ```openframeworks_folder/apps/myapps```.
 If you download the project as a zip file using the github web interface remove the "-master" extension from the name of the folder.